Public can speak to Lincoln city council via tele-conference

-LINCOLN, Neb.
-(KOLN) - Lincoln residents who want to speak during Monday night's city council meeting can do via tele-conference.
+Lincoln residents who want to speak during Monday night's city council meeting can do via tele-conference.

 The meeting will begin at 5:30 p.m.
 When it comes to the end, it will feature public comment from attendees.
 But for those who don't want to go to the county-city building, you'll have the opportunity to comment via tele-conference.
 You'll have to register with the Lincoln city clerk's office by noon to do so.